devrieda/color_conversion/README.md

 ## Color Conversion

-This gem provides conversions for colors to and from Hex, RGB, CMYK, and HSV.
+This gem provides conversions for colors to and from Hex, RGB, and HSV.

 _This gem is in an extremely experimental state right now_